OpenNebula/docs/source/intro_release_notes/release_notes_enterprise/resolved_issues_683.rst

 A complete list of solved issues for 6.8.3 can be found in the `project development portal <https://github.com/OpenNebula/one/milestone/75?closed=1>`__.

+OpenNebula 6.8.3 introduces support for Debian 12 and removes support for Debian 10.

 The following new features have been backported to 6.8.3: